spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/overview.md

 # ECS: Reactive components

 <%(Callout type="warn" message="
-You can enable reactive components and their related systems by removing `DISABLE_REACTIVE_COMPONENTS` from your Scripting Define Symbols.
+You can enable reactive components and their related systems by removing `DISABLE_REACTIVE_COMPONENTS` from your **Scripting Define Symbols**.

-However please note that the FPS and Blank starter projects disable this functionality by default, as reactive components have a **significant overhead** and **noticeable performance degradation** over time.
+Please note that the FPS and Blank starter projects disable this functionality by default, as reactive components have a **significant overhead** and **noticeable performance degradation** over time.
 ")%>

 When the GDK receives an update or message from SpatialOS, a _reactive component_  is placed on the associated ECS entity at the start of the frame.
 A reactive component contains a list of all the updates or messages received, so they can be processed by any system that you want to _react_ to the change or message.